TileHalo/TileHalo/README.md

-I am Leo Lahti, a Bsc student of electronics and electrical engineering in Aalto-university.
+I am Leo Lahti, a Msc student of Microwave Engineering in Aalto-university.
 <!---
 TileHalo/TileHalo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.